ckemfort/HDA-Template-Suggestor/README.md

 ## How to run
+Run the scripts/download_model.py to download the all-MiniLM-L6-v2 model.
+This process can take 10-20 seconds.
 Run shortcut.py.
-Paste your own email sample, or use an example from test.txt.
+Paste your email sample or use an example from test.txt.
 Type "END" to run the model.

 ## Abstract
 The Template Suggester is a feasibility prototype designed to assist in selecting suitable reply templates for recurring email inquiries.
 The core concept is sentence-embedded template matching: the system compares incoming emails against a library of pre-written templates to identify the most semantically similar response.